 38. UNEP will pursue collective action on environmental sustainability, resilience and environmental risk across all aspects of the Charter of the United Nations, including peace and security, human rights and sustainable development within the scope of its mandate.
-The United Nations leadership collectively decided to "develop a common approach to integrating biodiversity and nature-based solutions for sustainable development into the United Nations policy and programme planning and delivery" (United Nations Secretary-General, 2020a).
+The United Nations leadership collectively decided to "develop a common approach to integrating biodiversity and ecosystem-based approaches for sustainable development into the United Nations policy and programme planning and delivery" (United Nations Secretary-General, 2020a).
 UNEP will leverage this collective inter-agency commitment to support the systemic changes that will enable the United Nations Secretariat, agencies, funds and programmes to make significant progress on the climate, nature and pollution agendas.

 39. UNEP will strengthen South-South and triangular cooperation5 to enable all Member States to progress towards environmental sustainability, while fostering complementarities with North-South cooperation.
-UNEP will promote South-South and triangular cooperation across its policy, programming and partnership activities.6 Through continued engagement with the United Nations Office for South-South Cooperation and other multilateral system entities, Governments and non-governmental organizations, UNEP will strengthen regional engagement and inter-agency linkages to more closely monitor and follow up on strategic and political issues related to South-South and triangular cooperation, while promoting North-South cooperation and supporting the Buenos Aires Plan of Action for Promoting and Implementing Technical Cooperation among Developing Countries.7
+UNEP will promote South-South and triangular cooperation across its policy, programming and partnership activities.6 Through continued engagement with the United Nations Office for South-South Cooperation and other multilateral system entities, governments and non-government organizations, UNEP will strengthen regional engagement and inter-agency linkages to more closely monitor and follow up on strategic and political issues related to South-South and triangular cooperation, while promoting North-South cooperation and supporting the Buenos Aires Plan of Action for Promoting and Implementing Technical Cooperation among Developing Countries.7

-40. UNEP will work to "leave no one behind" while increasing its focus on the special needs of disaster- and conflict-affected States.
+40. UNEP will work to "leave no one behind" while increasing its focus on the special needs of disaster and conflict-affected States.
 It will address the special needs of least developed countries, land-locked developing countries and small island developing States, facilitating access to finance, technology and innovative solutions to help them build more resilient and inclusive economies and societies in a post-COVID-19 world.
 In its contribution, UNEP will channel the voices of those most vulnerable to environmental degradation, including women, indigenous peoples and their communities, children and youth.

 41. Special attention will be paid to the Sendai Framework for Disaster Risk Reduction 2015-2030.
-By focusing on the special needs of countries that are vulnerable to or affected by disaster and conflicts, UNEP will assist Member States in fully implementing the Sendai Framework.
-UNEP will assist United Nations peacekeeping, peacebuilding and humanitarian and political missions where
+By focusing on the special needs of countries that are vulnerable or affected by disaster and conflicts, UNEP will assist Member States in fully implementing the Sendai Framework.
+UNEP will assist United Nations peacekeeping, peacebuilding and humanitarian and political missions where dedicated responses to environmental dimensions of a crisis are required.
+To optimize prevention and preparedness, UNEP will support capacities for early warning and early action, including through building an understanding of the interlinkages between climate change, natural resource extraction, security and migration.
+UNEP will also engage in emergency and short- to medium-term post-crisis support, assisting Member States with integrating environmental considerations into oversight, assessment and planning for better response and recovery.